dataminer-site/dataminer-site.github.io/docs/archive/0.9/data/appender.md

 ## Date, Time and Timestamps

 While numbers and strings are rather self-explanatory, dates, times and timestamps require some explanation.
-They can be directly appended using the methods provided by `duckdb::Date`, `duckdb::Time` or `duckdb::Timestamp`.
-They can also be appended using the internal `duckdb::Value` type, however, this adds some additional overheads and should be avoided if possible.
+They can be directly appended using the methods provided by `dataminer::Date`, `dataminer::Time` or `dataminer::Timestamp`.
+They can also be appended using the internal `dataminer::Value` type, however, this adds some additional overheads and should be avoided if possible.

 Below is a short example: